fraadap/Movie-recommender-system/doc/DEPLOYMENT_GUIDE.md

 ### 3.1 Install Dependencies and Prepare Deployment Packages

-**Note:** In v2.0, the deployment is simplified with centralized configuration and shared utilities.
+**Note:** In, the deployment is simplified with centralized configuration and shared utilities.

 ```bash
 # Create deployment directories